 - (1) Scope and Application.

-- (a) These rules shall apply to any and all activities, operations and equipment of employers and employees involved in providing fire protection services, and other emergency first response and related activities, which are subject to the provisions of the Oregon Safe Employment Act.
-These rules shall not apply to the following exempted fire fighting activities:
+- (a) These rules [shall] apply to [any and] all activities, operations and equipment of employers and employees [involved in] providing fire protection services, [and other] emergency first response, and related activities[, which] that are subject to the provisions of the Oregon Safe Employment Act.
+These rules [shall] do not apply to the following exempted fire fighting activities:

 - (A) Aircraft fire fighting and rescue;

 - (B) Forest and uncultivated, wildland fire fighting;

 - (C) Private industry fire brigades.

 - (D) Marine Fire Fighting and rescue.

-EXCEPTION: When a public fire department elects to participate in one or more of the exempted fire fighting activities, that fire department shall comply with all of the provisions of OAR 437-002-0182.
+EXCEPTION: When a public fire department elects to participate in one or more of the exempted fire fighting activities, that fire department [shall] must comply with all of the provisions of OAR 437-002-0182.

-(b) The provisions of OAR 437-002-0182 shall be supplemented by the provisions of other applicable safety and health rules of OR-OSHA.
+(b) The provisions of OAR 437-002-0182 [shall] must be supplemented by the provisions of other applicable safety and health rules of O[R-]regon OSHA.